ecalder6/azure-gaming/README.md

 ```

 5. After sometime, the script will restart your VM, at which point your remote desktop session will end.
-6. Wait for approximately 15 minutes and then remote desktop into your VM again.
+6. Wait for approximately 15 minutes (1+ hour if you want to update Windows) and then remote desktop into your VM again.
-7. Sign in to steam.
-Use the disconnect shortcut in C:\ to quit remote desktop.
-8. Install and stream games using your local steam client.

-Close the remote desktop connection using the shortcut located in C:\disconnect.lnk and enjoy some cloud gaming!
+7. Follow **Setup Steam** from above.

 ## Stopping a VM
 After you are done with a gaming session, I recommend you stop (deallocate) the VM **using the Azure portal**.
 When it's stopped (deallocated), you don't have to pay for the VM.
 Below are the steps for stopping a VM in portal: